shajra/haskell-tags-nix/README.md

 -   source code that our tags file points to is in `/nix/store` and could be deleted by `nix-collect-garbage`

--   we may not want our tags file in `/nix/store` which would make it read-only.
+-   we may not want our tags file in `/nix/store` which would make it read-only (not updateable).

 The tags generation script has hard-coded references to the location of source code both inside and outside `/nix/store`.
 This means that by using this script, we don't need to evaluate a Nix expression again.
 The generation script directly calls `fast-tags`.